Since the drinking water crisis erupted in Flint, Michigan, people around the country have been wondering just how safe their own water is.

-"Radon can also be a concern in well water, especially when used for bathing or washing dishes,” said Dr. Moore.
-“Every year, it’s estimated that 1,000 deaths in the U.S. are attributed to radon in well water.”
+Radon, a chemical element should also be concerned in well water, especially when water is used for bathing or washing dishes because every year, there are about 1,000 deaths in the U.S are attributed to radon in well water.

 To help Virginia well owners determine how safe their drinking water is, the Virginia Household Water Quality Program will hold water testing clinics across the state this year.
 Tests will cost $52.